stirlo/thegossroom/_posts/2025-08-15-lewis-capaldi-met-justin-bieber-at-a-party-and-totally-thought-they-were-pals-until-he-texted-him-the-next-day-bieber-aired-me.md

 - music
 - justin-bieber
 temperature: 62.0
-title: "Lewis Capaldi Met Justin Bieber at a Party and Totally Thought They Were Pals\
-  \ Until He Texted Him the Next Day: \u2018Bieber Aired Me\u2019"
+title: 'Lewis Capaldi Met Justin Bieber at a Party and Totally Thought They Were Pals Until He Texted Him the Next Day: ‘Bieber Aired Me’'
 ---

 The "Someone You Loved" singer also admitted the real reason his collab with Calvin Harris has never been released.